Udi people: History

-Due to their Caucasian Udi language and their Christian faith, the Udis are regarded as the last remnants of the old Caucasian Albanians.
+Due to their Caucasian Udi language and their Christian faith, the Udi are regarded as the last remnants of the old Caucasian Albanians.
 Under Arab and later Persian rule, some of them converted to Islam, and soon adopted the Azeri language.
 Others assimilated into the Georgians or Armenians.

+On 31 March 1724, an Udi community from Shaki wrote a petition in Armenian to Peter the Great asking for his protection, which reads: "We are Albanians, and Udis [as regards our] stock.
+Through the preaching of the apostle Elisaeus, our ancestors became believers in God."
+Here, the Armenian word աղուվանք aghuvank’ is used for 'Albanians' and ուտիք utik’ for 'Udis'.
+Thus, the authors indicate that they view themselves, the Udis, as a subset of Albanians and connect themselves with the neighboring historical Armenian province of Utik.

-Whereas the Udis of Vartashen have remained in the Armenian Apostolic (or Gregorian) Church and used to conduct services in Armenian, the Udis of Nij changed from the Armenian to the Eastern Orthodox Church soon after the beginning of Russian rule.
+Whereas the Udi of Vartashen have remained in the Armenian Apostolic (or Gregorian) Church and used to conduct services in Armenian, the Udi of Nij changed from the Armenian to the Eastern Orthodox Church soon after the beginning of Russian rule.
 The Armenian Apostolic Church held services exclusively in the Armenian language and refused to ordain a local Udi priest, against which Udis protested: